 Additional Student Outcome Data

-Additional student outcome data is required by CORE, the University, and the Southern Association of Colleges and Schools (SACS).
-Data are evaluated on two metrics that are part of the overall program evaluation:
+Additional student outcome data is required by CACREP, the University, and the Southern Association of Colleges and Schools (SACS).
+Data are evaluated on two metrics that are part of the overall program evaluation.
+They are:

 - a comprehensive examination that is administered in fall and spring semesters; and

 - employment status one year following graduation.

 In addition to the required courses and a total of 60 semester hours, all students must pass a final written comprehensive examination to measure student competency prior to receiving the master's degree.
 The comprehensive examination is comprised of questions across fifteen knowledge domains underlying rehabilitation and mental health counseling.
-The knowledge domains are based on the standards set by the Council on Rehabilitation Education (CORE) and Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+The knowledge domains are based on the standards set by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

 Criterion: 90% of students will achieve a score of 80% or higher

 All RMHC program graduates are eligible for certification as a rehabilitation counselor (CRC) by the Commission on Rehabilitation Counselor Certification and licensure by the State of Florida as a Licensed Mental Health Counselor (LMHC).

 The RMHC program has a highly qualified faculty who are active locally, nationally and internationally.
 Their research and creative activity rank among the highest in academic literature, funding and awards annually.
 Faculty maintain a very active teaching portfolio and work closely with students as mentors and researchers.
-Currently, the program has four full-time (4.0 FTE) tenure-track faculty, three and three-fifth (2.60 FTE) clinical faculty, one (1.0 FTE) research faculty and 9 part-time (5.75FTE) adjunct faculty members.
-The faculty student ratio is 1:10.
+Currently, the program has four full-time tenure-track faculty, four clinical faculty, and 9 part-time adjunct faculty.
+The faculty-to-student ratio is 1 to 10.
 Tenure-track and clinical faculty serve as advisors to full-time and part-time students.
 Faculty teaching effectiveness is based on, among other measures, the Student Assessment of Instruction, an instrument that is required by the University.
-The average rating of overall teaching effectiveness for 2016 was approximately 4.63/5.0. (compared to USF average for Spring 2019 was 4.27/5.0)
+The average rating of overall teaching effectiveness for 2019 was approximately 4.48 / 5.0. (compared to USF average for Spring 2019 was 4.27/5.0)